 You might be wondering why your teeth are pigmented even though you brush and floss your teeth daily.
 Although bad oral hygiene is often mentioned as the common cause of tooth discolorations among patients, other factors could lead you to develop dental stains.
-This article will mention various types of dental stains, their causes, and how to prevent them.
+This article will mention various types of dental crowns, dental stains, their causes, and how to prevent them.

 What Are Dental Crowns?